MRingive/thejourneyof/_posts/2021-99-99-think-week.markdown

 But free time also has diminishing returns.
 Working five days a week means we cherish the two days off.
 If we work zero days, the additional five days off may not feel as valuable as our weekends previously did.

-The law of marginal utility more or less suggests that we should live a balanced life.
-At least if we want to maximize utility.
+The law of diminishing marginal utility more or less suggests that we should live a balanced life.[^fn-diminishing-marginal-utility-my-interpretation] At least if we want to maximize utility.
 Are you living a balanced life right now?
 I'm not.
-I spend most of my week working to earn more money despite the fact that the utility of income is rapidly declining for me.
+I spend most of my week working to earn more money despite the fact that my utility of income is rapidly declining.

+[^fn-diminishing-marginal-utility-my-interpretation]: This is my personal interpretation.

-The law of marginal utility does not suggest that financial freedom is the way forward.
+The law does not suggest that financial freedom is the way forward.
 But it does show that excess is bad.
 The more time or money we have, the less we value any gain of it.
 My current operating mode of working five days a week to buy things I don't need sounds stupid with this view.

 #### Income and Happiness
 The big one.
-Going directly after the main question: does higher income mean more happiness?
+Going directly after the main question: does higher income equal more happiness?
 If by happiness you mean _evaluation of life_, then yes.
 If you mean _emotional well-being_ the answer is a maybe.

-Life evaluation is the thoughts you have about your life when you think about it.
+Life evaluation is your general evaluation of life.
+How satisfied are you.
+It is the thoughts you have about your life when stop up and think about it.
 A way to measure this is with the following question:

 > "Please imagine a ladder with steps numbered from 0 at the bottom to 10 at the top.
 The top of the ladder represents the best possible life for you, and the bottom of the ladder represents the worst possible life for you.
 On which step of the ladder would you say you personally feel you stand at this time?" - [High income improves evaluation of life but not emotional well-being][evaluation-of-life-but-not-emotional]